mantidproject/mantid/docs/source/algorithms/CalMuonDetectorPhases-v1.rst

 The algorithm outputs a table workspace containing the spectrum number, the asymmetry and the phase.
 This table is intended to be used as the input *PhaseTable* to :ref:`PhaseQuad <algm-PhaseQuad>`.
-Usually for muon instruments, each spectrum will correspond to one detector (spectrum number = detector ID).
+Usually for muon instruments, each spectrum will correspond to one detector (spectrum number = detector ID).If a spectrum is empty (i.e. the detector is dead) then the phase and asymmetry are recorded as zero and :math:`999`respectively.

 In addition, the fitting results are returned in a workspace group, where each of the items stores the original data (after removing the